 So this happened.

 And in the great scheme of things, it is a mere annoyance, I have reminded myself dozens of times since Monday evening.
 No one died.
 No one died and stayed dead.
 (Thanks again to the speedy action of strangers who resurrected my fella after his heart shimmied like an aspen, felling him in an airport, blessedly before we got on a plane.)
-No, it was just klutzy me falling after I stepped in a small hole on the way to my car, my left knee and right thumb taking the worst of it… skinned knee, sprained right ankle, broken right thumb now swathed in hard purple.
+No, it was just klutzy me stepping into a slight hole, and my left knee and right thumb taking the worst of it… skinned knee, sprained right ankle, broken right thumb now swathed in hard purple.
 Because if you’re gonna have a cast in your early old lady-hood, make it a purple one.